-1. Size and Materials
+- 1. Size and Materials - a.

-- a.
 Robots must be no larger than 30 cm x 30 cm x 30 cm in size when in static non-combat mode.
 Weapons or elements that extend beyond these dimensions once activated to be used during competition are allowed. - b.
-Robots cannot weightmore than 750 grams. - c.
+Robots cannot weigh more than 750 grams. - c.
 All robots must be the original work of the student teams. - d.
-Pre-manufactured robots or robot kits (i.e. Lego K'nex, Fingertech) are not allowed. - e.
-Parts from pre-manufactured robots and robot kits can be re-purposed and used.
-For example, motors, wheels, moveable arms, remote control transmitters and receivers. - 2.
+Teams may use pieces of pre-manufactured kits.
+The completed robot must be, at minimum, 50% different from any kit, as determined by judges. - 2.
 Mobility: All robots must have easily visible and controlled mobility to compete.
 All robots must have a light that indicates that the robot is powered on and systems are active.
 The light must be easily visible to judges. - 3.
 Control and Batteries: Bots must be remote controlled. - a.
 Teams can use radio controls or microprocessors like Arduino or Micro:Bit. - b.
-Radio controlled systems must have a way to change frequencies or coded channels to prevent radio conflicts.
-Having at least two frequencies or coded channels available is required.
-Lack of extra frequencies may result in a forfeit.
-Digital spread-spectrum radios that use frequency hopping or automatic channel selection qualify under this rule. - c.
-Toy radio systems that have at least two frequencies are allowed. - d.
-Lithium, Nickel Cadmium (Ni-Cad), and wet cell batteries are NOT allowed. - e.
-Batteries must be placed to protect them from accidental punctures or other damage. - f.
+Toy radio systems that have at least two frequencies are allowed. - c.
+Lithium, Nickel Cadmium (Ni-Cad), and wet cell batteries are NOT allowed. - d.
+Batteries must be placed to protect them from accidental punctures or other damage. - e.
 No autonomous functions are allowed.
 All physical actions (movement, weapon actuation, etc.) must be remotely controlled at all times.